 Figure Legends

-Figure 1: A heavily pigmented mass occuping the entire temporal region of the left eye of Case 1, obstructing most of the pupil.
+Figure 1: A heavily pigmented mass occupying the entire temporal region of the left eye of Case 1, obstructing most of the pupil.

-Figure 2a: A small pigmented mass is present in the ventro-temporal region of the right eye of Case 1
+Figure 2a: A small, pigmented mass is present in the ventro-temporal region of the right eye of Case 1

 Figure 2b: Ultrasound confirms the mass in the right eye of Case 1 to be homogenous and echogenic.
 Dorsal is to the left of the image.